Anansi Boys (TV series): Casting

 The same month as the greenlight, it was revealed Delroy Lindo would star as Mr. Nancy.
 In September, it was announced Malachi Kirby would star as both of Mr. Nancy's sons, Fat Charlie and Spider.
 Amarah-Jae St. Aubyn and Grace Saif were cast as the female leads Rosie Noah and Daisy Day respectively, as revealed in December.

 Casting additions in March 2022 saw Fiona Shaw, CCH Pounder, Jason Watkins, L. Scott Caldwell, Joy Richardson, and Lachele Carl round out the cast.
 In April 2022, it was announced Whoopi Goldberg, Hakeem Kae-Kazim, Emmanuel Ighodaro, Cecilia Noble, Ayanna Witter-Johnson and Don Gilet had also joined the cast.

 Filming

-Principal photography began on 18 November 2021 at First Stage Studios in Leith.
+Principal photography began on 18 November 2021 at First Stage Studios in Edinburgh, Scotland.
 The production received support from Screen Scotland.
 In June 2022, Gaiman shared an update on Twitter, confirming principal photography had wrapped at the end of May and informing fans that post-production would take time.

+Following sexual misconduct allegations against Gaiman, Lindo said in April 2025 that he did not believe the show "[would] ever see the light of day".